Getting an Interview

 Company moves somewhat slowly through the interview process.
 After an initial phone interview with the hiring manager and team leader, two weeks later an on-site interview was extended.

 Aside from accomodations being set quickly by the travel department, most aspects of the 1:1 interview were poorly planned.
 Didn't receive a schedule for the day until right before dinner the night before.
 Dinner was with two team leaders.
 The full interview day began with a research presentation followed by a total of 7 1:1 interviews, which ranged from casual discussion to questions about research.
 Never heard back with either an offer or rejection.
 Most people were pleasant to talk to; some were quieter than others and required more leading of the discussion.

-I applied online and the process took a day – interviewed at Merck in June 2010.
+I applied online.
+The process took a day – interviewed at Merck (West Point, PA) in July 2008.

-I applied online and the process took a day – interviewed at Merck in February 2012.
+I applied online.
+The process took a day – interviewed at Merck in February 2011.

 I received an email to conduct a phone interview with a scientist from Merck.
 The interview was mostly behavioral with some questions about past experience and also questions about what the most challenging things I have done were.

 - What was a challenging task and how did you solve it?
 Answer Question

 Is this helpful?
 The community relies on everyone sharing – Add Anonymous Interview Review